gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and people can't mind-talk to clouds if they're not on them—can they?"

 Her grandmother stopped abruptly and put her hand on Noxy's arm.
-"Why don't we go have a cup of tea?" she said quietly.
+"Why don't we go have a cup of chai?" she said quietly.
 "We can talk then."

 Ten minutes later they were sitting at the tiny table in Granna Fee's two-room house,